influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventDependency.md

 withId(id)
 ```

-ID of the event; must be non-empty and unique within the scope of the producer.
+"ID of the event; must be non-empty and unique within the scope of the producer."

 ### fn filters.context.withSource